-See our gallery below for tips on home repairs you can make now to ensure your home is winter ready.
+See below for tips on home repairs you can make now to ensure your home is winter ready.

 Don’t get crackin’ with doors and windows.
 Inspect windows, doors and frames for cracks, broken glass, chipped caulking and signs of rot.
 You want to keep the warm air in and the drafts out.
 As an added bonus, this could also result in a lower heating bill!
 Fill in gaps with silicone caulking or weather-stripping and repair or replace framing if necessary.
 If you have single pane windows and your budget allows for it, replace your windows with more energy-efficient ones to prevent heat loss.
 Also, replace broken storm doors and check that they close tightly.